The Best-Kept Secrets for Perfect Homemade Stuffing

 2. You don’t have to stuff it inside anything

 We’d rather not get into the debate about stuffing vs. dressing, but technically the dish is only called stuffing if it’s (you guessed it) stuffed inside a turkey.
 Otherwise, it’s bread dressing.
 I’ve never called it that, and I’ve also never stuffed anything inside a turkey.
 There are some legitimate safety issues involved with cooking stuffing inside a turkey, and it also slows down the rate at which the turkey cooks.
 You’ll get plenty of flavor in your stuffing if you use poultry stock (preferably homemade), so don’t feel pressured to actually stuff anything.
+If you want to make meatless stuffing, then here are a few tips for making vegan stuffing.

 3. Keep things simple